 Room Quality: The rooms in the pyramid are cool because of the slanted windows, and you get to ride the inclinator up to them.
 Plus, you get to bump your head on the window every time you try to look out.
-They are okay, average sized (actually a little larger, but you lose some space because of the slanted wall), but the bathrooms are small and offer only a shower with no tub.
+They are average sized (actually a little larger, but you lose some space because of the slanted wall).
 The rooms in the non-pyramid towers are less exotic in shape, but they are larger, nicer and have tubs and separate showers.
-The twin queens aren't as fancy, but they still have separate soaking tubs and showers.
+The twin queens have separate soaking tubs and showers.
 The towers are also a slightly longer walk to the casino.
 Rooms have hairdryers and irons.
 Pyramid mini-suites cost more, but you can relax in your own bubbling Jacuzzi tub.
 Now, that's romantic!

 Service Quality: Fair.
 This is one of the biggest hotels in the world, so they've seen every request you can imagine.
 Except some of ours involving Sit'n'Spin, vacuums and a goat.
 If it's a busy weekend, the wait can be long for extra towels or more soap.
 Like most large places, check-in can be a long and boring wait.
 Room service is good.